lnsongxf/APG-project/README.md

 # APG-project

 code consists of two parts
-"Ledoit & Wolf" contains the DCC/BEKK code from ledoit and wolf and the MFE Oxford econometrics toolbox.
+"Ledoit & Wolf Code" contains the DCC/BEKK code from ledoit and wolf and the MFE Oxford econometrics toolbox.
 "Matlab" contains the main code for portfolio construction and estimation/shrinkage methods